 Kia motors is currently exploring locations for its first factory in India and is likely to officially debut in the next 2–3 years.
 They currently have some very interesting cars in their line up and are looking at the volume space, positioned below Hyundai.

 Kia Motors CEO Park Han has been quoted by South Korean daily, Korea Times as saying; “Kia cannot export cars to India so it has to build a plant there.
 Although we would like to begin constructing the plant as soon as possible, we will not rush.”

 The expected 300,000 units annual capacity plant is likely to come up either in Gujarat, Tamil Nadu or Andhra Pradesh.
-Prior to this, the Kia Sportage SUV and Soul have been spotted with ‘WB’ temporary registration plates in the country and could mean that the manufacturer has already commenced R&D and testing.
+Prior to this, the Kia Sportage SUV and Soul have been spotted with ‘WB’ temporary registration plates in the country.
+This could mean that the manufacturer has already commenced R&D and testing.